ionStici/react/mds/react/how-rendering-works.md

 The `key` prop is a special prop that we can use in order to tell the diffing algorithm that an element is unique.
 This works for both DOM elements and React elements.

-In practice this means that we can give each component instance a unique identification, which will allow React to distinguish between multiple instances of the same component type.
+In practice this means that we can give each component instance an unique identification, which will allow React to distinguish between multiple instances of the same component type.

 When a key stays the same across renders, the element will be kept in the DOM (even if the position in the tree changes).
 This is why we have to use keys in lists.